Early Years Foundation Stage & Year 1

 There are three classes in this phase.
 Squirrels’ Class teacher is Miss Owens and will be supported by Mrs Oughton and Miss Cowley.
 Ducklings’ Class teacher from Monday to Thursday will be Miss Donald, with Mr Biddle teaching on a Friday.
-Ducklings’ class will be supported by Mrs Martin.
+Ducklings’ class will be supported by Miss Wilsher.
 Rabbits’ Class teacher is Miss Webber and will be supported by Mrs Stephens.

-Our PE days are on Tuesdays and Wednesdays.
+Squirrels and Ducklings will have their PE lessons on a Tuesday and Rabbits class will have theirs on Wednesdays and Fridays.
 Please ensure that correct PE uniform is in school on these days.
 Long hair should be tied up and earrings removed.
 A gentle reminder that layers will be needed as the weather begins to cool for autumn and winter.